brvdley/wdv321/README.md

-# WDV321 - Advanced Javascript
+# WDV321 - Javascript
 ## DMACC Coursework
-This repository is a collection of coursework completed while in the class "Advanced Javascript".
+This repository is a collection of coursework completed in regards to Javascript.
 This was created to showcase server-side Javascript work to the public.